-All jurors are required to appear.
+All jurors are required to report.

 Cases heard by the Amarillo Municipal Court are Class C misdemeanor violations that have fine only penalties.
 Jurors for the Amarillo Municipal Court are selected at random from a list of voter registrations and a list of drivers licenses.